 One of New Bedford’s historical treasures and largest parks is Fort Taber-Fort Rodman on Clark’s Point.
 It’s an amazing location and that shapes the tip of the south end of New Bedford.
 To me, it’s important and fun to learn about your local history.
 Do you know why the fort has two names; Fort Taber and Fort Rodman?
-Or that in the summer months you can get a ride from downtown New Bedford to Fort Taber, round trip for $1?
 Most of the historical information used in this article was taken from the official Fort Taber- Fort Rodman Historical Association’s website and the City of New Bedford’s Fort Taber Park page.

 1. There was never a military battle at Fort Taber-Fort Rodman, but the fort deterred enemy navies from attacking our shipping and city during the civil war, World War I and World War II.

 2. The United States first saw Clark’s Point as a strategic location during the American Revolution.
 A British raid in 1778 destroyed seventy vessels and twenty-six storehouses.